 After the last Crusader strongholds along the eastern Mediterranean coast were lost to the Mamluks around the turn of the 14th century, you might have thought that the Templars, being an organization that was founded to protect Christian pilgrims in the Latin-controlled Holy Land, would simply cease to exist.
-But the Templars weren’t about to just dissolve their order, and anyway the hope was that Christian forces would soon recover their lost Outremer kingdoms.
-The order relocated, first to Cyprus and then back to their original home in the Champagne region of France.
+But the Templars weren’t about to just dissolve their order, and anyway the hope was that Christian forces would soon recover their lost Outremer kingdoms and they could then go back.
+The order simply relocated, first to Cyprus and then back to their original home in the Champagne region of France.
 This didn’t sit so well with Philip, and you can kind of understand why, right?
 I mean, here’s this military order full of trained knights occupying part of Philip’s territory that, because of papal decree, wasn’t subject to Philip’s authority and paid no taxes to the French monarchy.
 And they seem to have had plans to set up their own European principality, along the lines of the Hospitaller principality on the island of Rhodes (which later relocated to Malta) or the kingdom that the Teutonic Knights established when they conquered Prussia in the 13th century.
 Already this isn’t looking good.

 Yes, see, when the Templars weren’t fighting in the Holy Land, they’d been developing one of medieval Europe’s first large-scale banking operations.
-They started by offering deposit services to Christian pilgrims headed for the Holy Land, who could deposit their goods and money with the Templars in Europe and receive the 12th century equivalent of a traveler’s cheque that could be redeemed once they arrived in Outremer.
+They started by offering deposit services to Christian pilgrims headed for the Holy Land, which let them deposit their goods and money with the Templars in Europe and receive the 12th century equivalent of a traveler’s cheque that could be redeemed once they arrived in the Levant.
 The pilgrims got to travel without having to carry around a lot of stuff that could invite brigands, and the Templars, well, they made lots of money.
 Usury was strictly against Church law back in those days, but the Templars found a number of ways to sidestep that obstacle and still get quite rich from their banking activity.

 Or did they?
 The Crusader kingdoms were all gone, and the real source of the Templars’ political power went with them.
 Clement V owed his elevation to the Papacy to Philip, and at any rate he’d rather pick a fight with the Templars than with the King of France.
-This was also a period where the relationship between secular European monarchs and the papacy was being redefined in favor of the monarchs, and Philip may have consciously tried to assume traditional papal prerogatives, like rooting out heresy, in order to shift that king-pope dynamic.
+This was also a period where the relationship between secular European monarchs and the papacy was being redefined in favor of the monarchs, and Philip may have tried to assume traditional papal prerogatives, like rooting out heresy, in order to shift that king-pope dynamic.

 Philip’s torturers coerced confessions out of the Templars that would have been scandalous — among other things, they included reports of blasphemy, homosexuality, idol worship, and devil worship — if they hadn’t been obtained by torture.
 There are some historians who argue that Philip genuinely believed that the Templars were engaged in heresy, and that this–rather than money–motivated his actions.
-Philip did have a history of lobbing outrageous charges of religious crimes at his enemies, including Clement’s predecessor’s predecessor as Pope, Boniface VIII (d.
+Me personally, I don’t buy it.
+Philip had a history of lobbing outrageous charges of religious crimes at his enemies, including Clement’s predecessor’s predecessor as Pope, Boniface VIII (d.
 1303).
-But the fact is that Philip only ever made those kinds of charges when there was money involved (Boniface, for example, wouldn’t let him tax French priests), so I don’t really think there’s much mystery as to his true motives.
+And the fact is that Philip only ever made those kinds of charges when there was money involved (Boniface, for example, wouldn’t let him tax French priests), so I don’t really think there’s much mystery as to his true motives.

 Clement issued a Papal Bull ordering all European monarchs to arrest any Templars in their territory and confiscate their property, which many of them were probably happy to do.
 In 1312, Clement (at Philip’s behest) issued another bull that, despite acknowledging that there was no evidence to support the charges of heresy against the Templars, disbanded the order altogether.
-Philip had many of his Templar prisoners burned at the stake, even though Clement apparently absolved those who confessed in 1308, while he personally assumed the proceeds of the Templar treasury, of course.
+Philip had many of his Templar prisoners burned at the stake–even though Clement apparently absolved those who confessed in 1308–while he personally assumed the proceeds of the Templar treasury, of course.
 In theory, and by Papal order, the Templars’ treasury was supposed to go to the Knights Hospitaller, and eventually much of it did get to them.
-But, the Hospitallers got nothing while Philip was alive, and after he died the French crown took a cut of the loot before transferring the balance to the order.
+But the Hospitallers got nothing while Philip was alive, and after he died the French crown took a cut of the loot before transferring the balance to the order.